krumbunny/mixup-web/content/_index.md

 # Mixup

-A glaze notebook and chemistry calculator
+A glaze notebook and chemistry calculator and a floor wax

 Mixup is great because:
 * It's a *native mac app*